lincalexa/pdsnd_github/README.md

 Bike Share Data Analysis

 ### Description
 This project is a bikeshare project that looks at bike sharing details for 3 cities.
+Created to look at bike sharing data as part of a python learning program.

 ### Files used
 bikeshare_2.py